The Three Lochs Way is one of Scotland's Great Trails

 The Three Lochs Way fully illustrated guidebook has now been updated and reprinted and is available online for £10 + post and packing.
 It can also be purchased from Helensburgh Cycles, Destination Helensbugh and Loch Lomond Gift House in Balloch.

 IMPORTANT NOTICE!
-Update 13 April 2025
+11 June 2025

 Rarely rising above 250 metres, the route's 55 kilometres (34 miles) can easily be walked in 3 to 4 days and with the West Highland railway line never far away, it also offers plenty of options for shorter day walks.
 Total ascent is approximately 1,500 metres.